FAQs

 The way we consume energy is already changing.
 The move towards renewables and the transition away from fossil fuels is an environmental and economic necessity.
 National electricity demand is increasing and expected to double by 2050.
 To hit our net zero and climate change targets, boosting our solar energy capacity is an essential component.

 Solar power is a clean, predictable, homegrown source of energy that gets power into the system and people’s home faster than any other renewable.
-The Government’s Make Britain a clean energy superpower, published 2024, specifically aims to more than triple solar power by 2030, equivalent to around 50 gigawatts of generation capacity.
+The Government’s Clean Power 2030 Action Plan, published in 2024, sets out the target to more than treble solar power by 2030, equivalent to around 50 gigawatts (GW) of generation capacity (linked here).
+Expected to deliver 500 megawatts of clean, predictable and affordable energy, Lime Down Solar Park would contribute to the Government target to deliver a cheaper, zero-carbon electricity system by 2030 and accelerate to net zero.

 • A Nationally Significant Infrastructure Project (NSIP) is a project over a certain size or scale which means it is considered by the Government to be of national importance.